Mother of man left dead on side of road still waiting for police apology

 Kerry’s mum had no idea anything had happened to her son until she got home from work that night around 6pm, and received a call from her ex-husband.

-One of the main upsets to the family, Kerry’s granddad said, was that police never called his mum to tell her what had happened.
+Kerry’s grandad said one of the most upsetting things was that the police never called his mum to tell her what had happened.

 It had been a “mad panic” after the news was broken, Kerry’s mum said, with her sister trying to get information on where Kerry’s body was being held, what happened to him and who they needed to speak to.